NEW: Alleged victim of clerical sexual abuse urges pope to give Catholics new hope

 “He’ll be a welcome guest in the Holy Land, as a man of inspiration that can add to the attempt to bring peace in a stormy area,” said Peres.

-Nowhere was the reaction to Bergoglio’s selection as pope more surprising than in Latin America.
+Nowhere was the reaction to Francis’ selection as pope more heartfelt than in Latin America.

-“I am truly still very surprised … not just that a Latino pope came out, but that he is an Argentinian from Buenos Aires,” the Rev. Eduardo Mangiarotti told CNN en Espanol.
+“I am truly still very surprised … not just that a Latino pope came out, but that he is an Argentinian from Buenos Aires,” the Rev. Eduardo Mangiarotti, an Argentine priest, told CNN en Español.

 It’s a “huge event” not only for the church in Latin America but worldwide, he said.